ruimarinho/dotfiles/README.md

 Because I do not frequently run the bootstrap script — most of the changes are inside existing dotfiles — a simple git pull will automatically take place as those files are symlinked by `rcm`.

-The `setup` script has some safeguards in place but I can't say it's idempotent.
-It can be ran multiple times without *negative* consequences — Homebrew will verify all packages are installed all the time, macOS defaults will be re-applied, new dotfiles symlinked and so on.
+The `setup` script has some safeguards in place but it's not very robust.
+Best used on fresh installs.

 ## Next steps